mshumko/sampex_microburst_widths/README.md

 Identify and estimate widths of microbursts in the SAMPEX/HILT 20 ms data.

 ## Installation
-To install the dependencies, run these three shell commands:
+To install the dependencies into a virtual environment, run these three shell commands:

 ```
 python3 -m venv env